connelallison/authentication_tutorial/tutorial-authentication.md

 ## Viewing and listing users

-Now that we can create users and be redirected to their user page, we should add the path handler for doing so:
+Now that we can create users and be redirected to their user page, we should add its path handler:

 ```tcl
 register GET /users/:user_id {user_id} {